National Death Penalty Archive

-This collection includes records created during Robert Gross' work with the National Coalition to Abolish the Death Penalty, Journey of Hope, Lighting the Torch of Conscience, and other activities in opposition to the death penalty.
+This collection includes materials created or collected during Robert (Bob) Gross' work with the organizations National Coalition to Abolish the Death Penalty and Journey of Hope...from Violence to Healing as well as the Lighting the Torch of Conscience initiative.

 Death penalty abolitionist who worked with many anti-death penalty organizations, capital defense attorneys, representatives of various communities of faith, newspaper editorial boards, victims' rights groups, members of the families of the condemned, and many death row inmates throughout the country.

 Records of Steven W. Hawkins's tenure as Executive Director of the National Coalition Against the Death Penalty.
 The papers include extensive minutes of board meetings, speeches, travel arrangements, fundraising and reception notes, and pamphlets and other papers relating to his attendance at various board and committee meetings with related organizations.